License Qualifications for Lead Abatement Contractor

 - An application on a form provided by the Department.

 - $500 non-refundable license fee.

-- The name and ID number of an Illinois lead licensed supervisor.
+- The name and ID number of currently active Illinois licensed lead abatement supervisor.

 - A written statement signed by the contractor specifying that only lead workers licensed by the Department will be employed for lead abatement.